anarchy-ai/LLM-VM/SERVER_API.md

 ### Submitting a Request

-The package defaults to using chatGPT as the big model that we use for completion, and GPT3 is the small model that we use for fine tuning.
+The package defaults to using chatGPT as the big model that we use for completion, and GPT3 is the small model that we use for fine-tuning.
 These can be adjusted in src/llm_vm/completion/config.json.

-#### Request Paramaters
+#### Request Parameters
 - `prompt`: String - The natural language query that is passed to the LLM
 - `context`: String - The context for the prompt.
-We fine tune models with respect to the context window.
+We fine-tune models with respect to the context window.
 Can be empty
-- `openai_key`: String - your personal open.ai key.
+- `openai_key`: String - your open.ai key.
 You can generate one [here](https://platform.openai.com/account/api-keys)
 - `temperature`?: Number - The temperature of the model.
 A higher temperature offers a more diverse range of answers, but a higher chance of straying from the context.
 - `finetune`?: Boolean - True if you want to finetune the model and False if not.
 - `data_synthesis`?: Boolean - True if you want to finetune the model and False if not.
 - `stoptoken`?: String or Array of String - Sequence of tokens that will stop generation and return the result up to and before the sequence provided.
 - `tools`?: JSON Array
     - `description`: String - description of what the tool does.
     - `url`: String: Endpoint - of the tool you want to use
-	- `dynamic_params`: JSON {"key":"value"} - Parameters that change with each api call, like a stock ticker symbol you are interested in
+    - `dynamic_params`: JSON {"key": "value"} - Parameters that change with each API call, like a stock ticker symbol you are interested in
     - `method`: String - GET/POST
-	- `static_params`: JSON {"key":"value"} - Parameters that are the same for every api call, like the token or API key
+    - `static_params`: JSON {"key": "value"} - Parameters that are the same for every API call, like the token or API key

 #### Submitting a Request to the LLM